 - Salmon is done when it is no longer deep red in the center and flakes easily with a fork.

 - Salmon.
 Lean, flavorful, and delicious with the honey soy glaze.
 The salmon becomes perfectly tender, moist, and flaky after baking.
+No marinade time is required, making this recipe quick and easy.

 - Honey.
 The key to our sweet and sticky glaze.
 Honey caramelizes beautifully in the oven and adds addictive natural sweetness.